What is the Camino?

 At Camino Groups, we specialise in bringing groups to walk on the Camino Francés, “The French Way”, a 775 km path stretching from the Pyrenees across the north of Spain to Santiago.
 Pilgrims can attempt all of this in one go, or more commonly, walk a stage of this Camino.
 At Camino Groups, we put a particular emphasis on the stages between Sarria and Santiago, a walk that typically takes 5 days.
-Of the 215,000 certified pilgrims in 2013, 70% of them walked on the Camino Francés.
+About 60-70% of all pilgrims begin at some point along the Camino Francés.

 Other popular Camino routes include the Camino Portugués, Camino del Norte, Via de la Plata, Camino Primitivo and Camino Inglés.